0xProject/0x-docs/docs/0x-swap-api/advanced-topics/how-to-set-your-token-allowances.md

 ---
-sidebar_label: How to Set Your Token Allowances
+sidebar_label: How to set your token allowances
 sidebar_position: 2
 description: Learn how to set your token allowances
 ---

-# How to Set Your Token Allowances
+# How to set your token allowances

 A [token allowances](https://tokenallowance.io/) is required if you want a third-party to move funds on your behalf.
 In short, you are allowing them to move your tokens.